 2.4.
 If, after we have issued a formal warning in accordance with paragraph 2.3 above, your conduct continues to breach this AUP, then we may withdraw all or any part of the services from you until such time as we are satisfied that you have implemented appropriate steps to ensure that your use of our systems, services or equipment will comply with this AUP.
 Read the guidance in paragraph 3.4 below about reviewing your Virgin Media mailbox regularly or providing an alternative preferred email address to ensure you are aware of any warnings we send you.

 2.5.
 If such a suspension is imposed, then this may be lifted at our discretion upon receipt of a formal written undertaking from you not to commit any future relevant abuse.
 Until the formal written undertaking is received by us using the contact details we specify to you your account will remain suspended.
 Virgin Media is in no way responsible for any loss during transmission (post, email, fax).

 2.6.
 Prior to terminating services as a general rule, we will attempt to work with Users (but are not obliged to do so) to avoid future violations of the AUP and to ensure that there is no reoccurrence of the incident(s) in question.

 3. Use of the services

 3.1.
 You must not use our services in any way that is unlawful or illegal or in any way to the detriment of other Internet users.
-You also must not allow anybody using your connection to use our services in any way that is unlawful or illegal or in any way to the detriment of other Internet users.
+You also must not allow anybody using your connection or device(s) to use our services in any way that is unlawful or illegal or in any way to the detriment of other Internet users.